deerluenna/biostat821-ehr/README.md

 # EHR_analysis
+## Setup
+This project is written in Python3.
+Some packages used in the scripts include:
+- typing
+- datetime

-The EHR_analysis contains several functions to process and analyze EHR data.
+The EHR_analysis,py module contains several functions to process and analyze EHR data.
 The inputs are a patient file and a lab file, which are in formats of txt files.
 The former has 7 columns and the latter has 6 columns.
+They shoulde be in the same folder as the EHR_analysis.py file to work properly.
+- Patient data: Contains patient demographics data
+- Lab data: Contains laboratory results of patients

+Some requirements of the data files are:
+- The first row is a header containing column names
+- Every column is separated by tabs

+In the EHR_analysis module, we also included a Patient and a Lab class to help store information needed.
+The descriptions are in the following.

+## Class Descriptions
+### Lab Class
+The Lab class has instance attributes including:
+- PatientID
+- PatientGender
+- PatientDateOfBirth
+- PatientRace

+## Patient Class
+The Patient class has instance attributes including:
+- PatientID
+- LabName
+- LabValue
+- LabUnit
+- LabDateTime

 ## For End Users
-This project has four modules:
+The EHR_analysis module has 6 main functions:
-- `parse_data` contains a function to parse lab and patient data.
+- `parse_data` contains a function to parse patient and lab data.
     Inputs include patient file name with file type (e.g. "Patient.txt") and lab file name with file type (e.g. "Lab.txt") to allow further analysis.
 - `num_older_than` contains a function to calculate the number of patients older than the age entered.
     Inputs include age (int) and the patient file previously entered.